SoftUni-Internal/interactive-content/EN/00-Mid-Exam/01-Problem-02.md

 [/test]
 [test]
 [input]
-schoolLibrary(['Don Quixote&The Great Gatsby&Moby Dick&Hamlet', 'Insert Book \| Alice\'s Adventures in Wonderland', 'Done'])
+schoolLibrary(['Don Quixote&The Great Gatsby&Moby Dick&Hamlet', 'Insert Book \| The Lord of the Rings', 'Done'])
 [/input]
 [output]
-Don Quixote, The Great Gatsby, Moby Dick, Hamlet, Alice's Adventures in Wonderland [/output]
+Don Quixote, The Great Gatsby, Moby Dick, Hamlet, The Lord of the Rings [/output]
 [/test]
 [test]